alexandervoronov/tiny-transaction-processor/README.md

 ### Type system

-As there are two types of transactions---to adjust account balance and to dispute those adjustments--- _Transaction_ is implemented as a `enum` of either _Transfer_ (for deposits and withdrawals) or _Amendment_ (for disputes, resolutions and chargebacks).
+As there are two major classes of transactions, _Transaction_ is implemented as a `enum` of either _Transfer_ (for deposits and withdrawals) or _Amendment_ (for disputes, resolutions and chargebacks).
 I'm sure there are better terms for these two classes, but being not a native speaker in English and not having background in finance, these are the best I was able to come up with.